DataFire/Integrations/integrations/generated/azure_network_routetable/README.md

 ### RouteTableListResult
 * RouteTableListResult `object`: Response for the ListRouteTable API service call.
   * nextLink `string`: The URL to get the next set of results.
-  * value `array`: Gets a list of route tables in a resource group.
+  * value `array`: A list of route tables in a resource group.
     * items [RouteTable](#routetable)

 ### RouteTablePropertiesFormat
-* RouteTablePropertiesFormat `object`: Route Table resource
+* RouteTablePropertiesFormat `object`: Route Table resource.
-  * disableBgpRoutePropagation `boolean`: Gets or sets whether to disable the routes learned by BGP on that route table.
+  * disableBgpRoutePropagation `boolean`: Whether to disable the routes learned by BGP on that route table.
 True means disable.
-  * provisioningState `string`: The provisioning state of the resource.
-Possible values are: 'Updating', 'Deleting', and 'Failed'.
+  * provisioningState `string` (values: Succeeded, Updating, Deleting, Failed): The current provisioning state.
   * routes `array`: Collection of routes contained within a route table.
-    * items `object`: Route resource
+    * items `object`: Route resource.
       * etag `string`: A unique read-only string that changes whenever the resource is updated.
       * name `string`: The name of the resource that is unique within a resource group.
 This name can be used to access the resource.
-      * properties `object`: Route resource
+      * properties `object`: Route resource.
         * addressPrefix `string`: The destination CIDR to which the route applies.
         * nextHopIpAddress `string`: The IP address packets should be forwarded to.
 Next hop values are only allowed in routes where the next hop type is VirtualAppliance.
         * nextHopType **required** `string` (values: VirtualNetworkGateway, VnetLocal, Internet, VirtualAppliance, None): The type of Azure hop the packet should be sent to.
-Possible values are: 'VirtualNetworkGateway', 'VnetLocal', 'Internet', 'VirtualAppliance', and 'None'
-        * provisioningState `string`: The provisioning state of the resource.
-Possible values are: 'Updating', 'Deleting', and 'Failed'.
+        * provisioningState `string` (values: Succeeded, Updating, Deleting, Failed): The current provisioning state.
       * id `string`: Resource ID.
   * subnets `array`: A collection of references to subnets.
     * items [./virtualNetwork.jsonSubnet](#./virtualnetwork.jsonsubnet)